vktrwlt/nextjs-chakra-ui-starter/README.md

 ## Coding Standards

-Javascript coding standards are enforced using eslint and alias are used when importing files
+Javascript coding standards are enforced using eslint.
+Eslint enforces alias imports and VSCode should automagically do it for you.